 This is the most common cause of strawberry legs.
 Dirt, oil, and bacteria become trapped in the pores on your legs and leave them looking darker than usual.

 What to do: Exfoliate regularly, but skip the scrubs - they can actually make strawberry legs worse.
 AHA BHA pads like Buff & Brighten are a gentle but effective way to remove the dead skin and debris that can clog pores.
+Or, try a gentle exfoliating powder like this one to remove buildup without harsh abrasives.

 If you’re dragging an old, dull razor across your legs or skipping shaving cream entirely, you could be damaging your skin - leading to strawberry legs or even painful razor burn.